Chris Pronger: St. Louis Blues (1995–2004)

 Pronger scored 47 points the next season, but appeared in only 51 games due to injury problems.
-In February 2002, he won a gold medal with the Team Canada at the Winter Olympics in Salt Lake City.
+In February 2002, he won a gold medal with Canada at the 2002 Winter Olympics.
 That same year in the NHL, he had another fine season and played in the All-Star Game once again.
 But injuries became a problem again in 2002–03, limiting him to just five games played, during which time Al MacInnis replaced him as captain.
 Pronger bounced back with another quality season in 2003–04.
 Following the 2004–05 NHL lockout and the imposition of an NHL salary cap, the Blues traded Pronger to the Edmonton Oilers in exchange for defencemen Eric Brewer, Jeff Woywitka and Doug Lynch.
 While the Blues needed to reduce team salaries to make it easier to sell the team, the Oilers were able to sign Pronger to a five-year, $31.25 million contract.

-Edmonton Oilers
+Edmonton Oilers (2005–2006)

-Pronger was selected to play for Team Canada at the 2006 Winter Olympics, marking his third consecutive Olympic Games.
+Pronger was selected to play for Canada at the 2006 Winter Olympics, marking his third consecutive Winter Olympic Games.
 The Oilers went to the Stanley Cup Finals that same year.
-On June 5, 2006, in Game 1 of the Stanley Cup Finals against the Carolina Hurricanes, Pronger became the first player in NHL history to score a penalty shot goal in a Stanley Cup Final game.
+On June 5, 2006, in Game 1 of the Stanley Cup Finals against the Carolina Hurricanes, Pronger became the first player in NHL history to score a penalty shot goal in a Stanley Cup Finals game.
 The Oilers lost in Game 7, with Pronger scoring a team-high 21 points (5 goals and 16 assists) in 24 playoff games, as well as a team-leading plus/minus rating of +10 during the playoffs.

 On June 23, 2006, Pronger requested a trade through his agent, Pat Morris, from the Edmonton Oilers.
-Edmonton GM Kevin Lowe said the request was due to personal reasons, while media outlets reported that Pronger's wife, Lauren, was not happy in Edmonton.
+Edmonton GM Kevin Lowe said the request was for personal reasons, while media outlets reported that Pronger's wife, Lauren, was not happy in Edmonton.
 The controversy surrounding Pronger's trade request has led many to describe him as "Public Enemy No. 1" in Edmonton.

 On July 3, Pronger was traded to the Anaheim Ducks in exchange for forward Joffrey Lupul, defensive prospect Ladislav Šmíd, Anaheim's 2007 first-round draft pick (traded to the Phoenix Coyotes, which selected Nick Ross), a conditional first-round draft pick (contingent on the Ducks reaching the Stanley Cup Finals within the next three seasons, which they did; the pick was used to select Jordan Eberle), and Anaheim's 2008 second-round draft pick (later traded to the New York Islanders).